baswijdenes/Optimized.Aza/readme.md

 ## Get-Aza
 Get-Aza speaks for itself.
 All you have to provide is the URL.

-You can grab the URL via the browser developer tools, Fiddler, or from the [Microsoft Graph docs](https://docs.microsoft.com/en-us/graph/overview).
+You can grab the URL via the browser developer tools, Fiddler, or from the [Azure REST API](https://docs.microsoft.com/en-gb/rest/api/azure/).
 You can use all query parameters in the URL like some in the examples.

+Use -CustomHeader to add extra headers, after the cmdlet ran it will convert back to original header.

 It will automatically use the Next Link when there is one in the returned request.